 Hydroxytyrosol is an antioxidant that has been shown to decrease LDL (bad) cholesterol and increase HDL (good) cholesterol levels.

 High levels of LDL cholesterol are associated with increased risks of heart attack and stroke, while high levels of HDL cholesterol are associated with a decreased risk of heart attack and stroke.
-Eating foods, such as kalamata olives, that put your cholesterol ratios on track can benefit your overall heart health.
+Eating foods, such as kalamata olives, that help regulate your cholesterol ratios can benefit your overall heart health.

 Kalamata olives contain a compound called gallic acid.
 A recent study showed that gallic acid can help repair nerve cell damage caused by Alzheimer’s Disease in rats.